mr392/DRMR_Team8/definitions.md

 **Status**

 Displays paths that have differences between the index file and the current HEAD commit, paths that have differences between the working tree and the index file, and paths in the working tree that are not tracked by Git

 **Source:** [git status](https://git-scm.com/docs/git-status)

+## **Master**

+The default development branch.
+Whenever you create a Git repository, a branch named "master" is created, and becomes the active branch.
+In most cases, this contains the local development, though that is purely by convention and is not required.

 [return to index](/README.md)